-A five-gallon pot or a whiskey barrel are great choices.
+A five-gallon container or a whiskey barrel are great choices.
 They provide plenty of room for the root system to support the heavy plant.

-Zucchini plant is a heavy feeder, apply a dry slow-release fertilizer at planting time.
-Thereafter, a regular seaweed application is very beneficial and promotes healthy growth and production.
+The Zucchini plant is a heavy feeder.
+Adding a slow-release fertilizer to the soil at planting time provides an initial boost.
+After that, a weekly seaweed application will promote healthy growth and steady production.

 What is Foliar Feeding?

-Foliar feeding is spraying or drenching a plant with a fertilizer solution.
-It Best to do it in the evening, when the sun is approaching to set.
-It will prevent sunburning the leaves.
+Foliar feeding is applying liquid fertilizer by spraying or drenching the leaves.
+It is best done in the evening when the sun is approaching to set to prevent sunburns on the plant.

 Word of warning, you might want to wear long sleeves and gloves while doing this job.
 Zucchini plants are spiky and might cause a skin rash for some people.